questionlp/api.wwdt.me_docs/content/endpoints/guest.md

 ### Retrieve a guest with details by slug string

-Get information and appearances for a specific Not My Job guest using the guest's slug string, sorted by appearance date
+Returns a guest object containing their database ID, name and an array of their appearances.
+Guest appearances are sorted by show date.

 ```endpoint
 GET https://api.wwdt.me/v1.0/guests/slug/{guest_slug}/details